Security, Monitoring, Streaming Operations

 Topic Hijacking: Unauthorized creation, deletion, or modification of topics

-Offset Manipulation: Resetting consumer offsets to replay or skip messages
+Offset Manipulation: Resetting consumer offsets to replay messages (to cause duplicate processing) or skip messages (to hide evidence of an attack)

 Understanding these threat vectors is essential for designing detection mechanisms that cover the full attack surface.